-1) The student will receive a warning from the teacher.

-2) A parent is notified.
+- 1) The student will receive a warning from the teacher. - 2)The student will complete the CA Middle School Reflections Worksheet - 3) A parent is notified.

-3) After a warning and parent notification, should the behavior continue, a referral is submitted to the Divisional Head of School for consequences as suggested by the Code of Conduct.
+4) After a warning, reflection, and parent notification, should the behavior continue, an additional referral is submitted to the Divisional Head of School for consequences as suggested by the Code of Conduct.